pinglainstitute/energy-gdp-emissions/README.md

 * [Corr coef Co2 vs features for each country](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/01_02_results/hhi_correlation_by_country.md)

 The negative correlation coefficients imply though there was a decrease in HHI (diverification in resources), CO2 emission increased.
-Which means the energy consumption kept increasing along with resource diversification
+Which means the energy consumption kept increasing along with resource diversification.

+In the notebook, additional experiments, targetting on CO2 per capita and Carbon intensity (based on kaya indentity) were tested.
+However, the results had bias.
+Also, even if the results were acceptable, since the main target should be CO2, an additional forecast would be required.
+This will lead to an error propagation

 ### Plots